Aspire (political party): Background

+Ideology

 The ideology of the party is self-described as a form of democratic socialism.
-It has been criticized for only fielding candidates of Bangladeshi heritage for the 2022 Tower Hamlets local election, with only three of their candidates being female.
+It has been criticised for only fielding candidates of Bangladeshi heritage for the 2022 Tower Hamlets local election, with only three of their candidates being female.
 Shortly after these elections, new allegations over voter intimidation, family voting and impersonating voters were raised by independent observers.

 Initial representation

 Between its formation and the May 2018 elections, Aspire councillors occupied 10 of the 45 council seats on the Tower Hamlets Council.

 Ohid Ahmed was a senior Labour Party councillor as a cabinet member between 2002 and 2010.
 He was also the Labour Party candidate for West Suffolk in 2010, and Deputy Mayor of Tower Hamlets between 2010 and 2014.
 Harun Miah was formerly a Respect Party Councillor.
 Maium Miah was formerly a Conservative Party councillor for Millwall before joining Tower Hamlets First, and stood in Canary Wharf ward in 2014.

-The party's general secretary, Lillian Collins, was formerly Labour's party chair in Tower Hamlets.
+The party's general secretary, Lillian Collins, was formerly Labour's chair in Tower Hamlets.